 If you’re looking for an unusual place in Belgium, head to Liège to see one of the most “extreme staircases” in the world.
-When you think about it, it sounds weird right?
+When you think about it, it sounds weird, right?
 Are you wondering the same thing as me – “How are extreme staircases even a thing?”.
-It sounds like a rather dubious claim, yet this honour was bestowed on Liège in 2013 by the Huffington Post.
+It sounds like a rather dubious claim, yet this honor was bestowed on Liège in 2013 by the Huffington Post.

 If you like unusual places and things as much as I do, you’ll go out of your way to find them.
 Some of the more curious things I’ve enjoyed over the years included taking a bath in beer in Prague, touring the world’s largest abandoned site in Detroit, and hanging out with the Bruce Lee statue in Mostar.

 So yeah, something as weird as Montagne De Bueren, an extreme staircase, is definitely intriguing and warrants further investigation.

 An Extreme Staircase, The Montagne De Bueren In Liège

 In Liège, smack dab in the middle of the city is a steep staircase built into one of the city’s many hilly streets.
 With an upward climb of 70 meters involving a 30% incline and 374 steps, it’s certainly a staircase that will challenge even the fittest of people.

 Named Montagne de Bueren (or Bueren Mountain), the staircase which opened in 1881, has a storied history.
 Its namesake is 15th-century hero, Vincent de Bueren who mounted a defense against the Duke of Burgundy, Charles The Bold, and led Liège to a mighty victory during the 15th century.